huggingface/diffusers/README_mps.md

 ## How to use Stable Diffusion in Apple Silicon (M1/M2)

-🤗 Diffusers is compatible with Apple silicon for inference, using the PyTorch `mps` device.
+🤗 Diffusers is compatible with Apple silicon for Stable Diffusion inference, using the PyTorch `mps` device.
 These are the steps you need to follow to use your M1 or M2 computer with Stable Diffusion.

 ### Requirements